AndersenLab/nema_blast/README.md

     Divide score by length of shorter sequence? [y/n]:

 **nema_blast.py** will create a new directory containing a subdirectory named **alignments** which houses formatted individual alignments as well as a file named **summary.csv** which summarizes the best matches and includes additional information regarding sequence length and alignment score.

 Here is an example of using **nema_blast.py** to search the **test_data** query directory against the reference file **reference.fa**.

     python3 nema_blast.py test_data bin/reference.fa

 ## Scoring
 Please reference the [Biopython documentation](http://biopython.org/DIST/docs/tutorial/Tutorial.html) for information regarding pairwise alignment scoring.
-It is important to understand how msmatches and gaps are scored.
+It is important to understand how mismatches and gaps are handled by Biopython.
 Information can be found in section 6.6.2 and section 6.7.

 The [DNAfull (also known as EDNAFULL) scoring matrix](https://rosalind.info/glossary/dnafull/) is commonly used for DNA and RNA alignment problems: